· Subodh Gupta · Cloud Computing

 Connect to an instance using SSH:

-gcloud compute ssh INSTANCE_NAME --zone=ZONE
+gcloud compute ssh INSTANCE_NAME --zone=ZONECopy files to an instance:

-gcloud compute scp LOCAL_FILE INSTANCE_NAME:/REMOTE_PATH --zone=ZONE gcloud compute scp --recurse LOCAL_DIR INSTANCE_NAME:/REMOTE_PATH --zone=ZONE
+gcloud compute scp LOCAL_FILE INSTANCE_NAME:/REMOTE_PATH --zone=ZONE gcloud compute scp --recurse LOCAL_DIR INSTANCE_NAME:/REMOTE_PATH --zone=ZONECopy files from an instance:

 gcloud compute scp INSTANCE_NAME:/REMOTE_FILE LOCAL_PATH --zone=ZONE gcloud compute scp --recurse INSTANCE_NAME:/REMOTE_DIR LOCAL_PATH --zone=ZONE